 We are a nationwide provider of equipment leasing and working capital solutions, primarily to small businesses.
 We finance over 70 categories of commercial equipment important to businesses including copiers, telephone systems, computers, and certain commercial and industrial equipment.
 We access our end user customers through origination sources comprised of our existing network of independent equipment dealers and, to a lesser extent, through relationships with lease brokers and through direct solicitation of our end user customers.
 Our leases are fixed-rate transactions with terms generally ranging from 36 to 60 months.
-At June 30, 2007, our lease portfolio consisted of approximately 114,000 accounts with an average original term of 47 months and average original transaction size of approximately \$10,500.
+At September 30, 2007, our lease portfolio consisted of approximately 115,000 accounts with an average original term of 47 months and average original transaction size of approximately \$10,700.

-Since our founding in 1997, we have grown to \$842.2 million in total assets at June 30, 2007.
-Our assets are substantially comprised of our net investment in leases which totaled \$740.0 million at June 30, 2007.
-Our lease portfolio grew approximately 18.8% in the past twelve months.
+Since our founding in 1997, we have grown to \$851.6 million in total assets at September 30, 2007.
+Our assets are substantially comprised of our net investment in leases which totaled \$746.9 million at September 30, 2007.
+Our lease portfolio grew approximately 13.9% in the past twelve months.
 Personnel costs represent our most significant overhead expense and we have added to our staffing levels to both support and grow our lease portfolio.
 Since inception, we have also added four regional sales offices to help us penetrate certain targeted markets, with our most recent office opening in Salt Lake City, Utah in 2006.
 Growing the lease portfolio while maintaining asset quality remains the primary focus of management.
-We expect our on-going investment in our sales teams and regional offices to drive continued growth in our lease portfolio.
+We expect our ongoing investment in our sales teams and regional offices to drive continued growth in our lease portfolio.

 In addition to our goal of lease portfolio growth, in November 2006 we announced the introduction of two new financial products targeting the small business market: factoring and business capital loans.
 Factoring provides small business customers working capital funding through the discounted sale of their accounts receivable to the Company.
 Business capital loans provide small business customers access to credit through term loans.
+Effective November 2007 the Company is discontinuing the origination of new factoring agreements, and plans to withdraw from its factoring business that was in the pilot phase.

 We generally reach our lessees through a network of independent equipment dealers and lease brokers.
 The number of dealers and brokers that we conduct business with depends on, among other things, the number of sales account executives we have.
-Accordingly, growth indicators management evaluates regularly are sales account executive staffing levels and the activity of our origination sources, which are shown below.
+Accordingly, growth indicators that management evaluates regularly are sales account executive staffing levels and the activity of our origination sources, which are shown below.

-Six Months Ended June 30, As of or For the Year Ended De cember 31, 2007 2006 2005 2004 2003 2002 Number of sales account executives 97 100 103 100 84 67 Number of originating sources (1) 1,308 1,295 1,295 1,244 1,147 929
+Nine Months Ended September 30, As of or For the Year Ended December 31, 2007 2006 2005 2004 2003 2002 Number of sales account executives 105 100 103 100 84 67 Number of originating sources (1) 1,266 1,295 1,295 1,244 1,147 929